ForeverPs/Robust-Classification/README.md

 ---
 ## About the proposed Gradient Concealment Module
+### Installation
+- `pytorch`, no strict version constraint.
+- set `GradientConcealment()` in `model/robust_layer.py` as the top layer of your model in `forward()` function.

 ### Highlights of Gradient Concealment Module
-- Parameter-free, training-free, plug-and-play
+- Parameter-free, training-free, plug-and-play.
-- Promising performance in both classification task and adversarial defense
+- Promising performance in both classification task and adversarial defense.
-- Superior generalization across different model architectures, including CNN-based models and attention-based models
+- Superior generalization across different model architectures, including CNN-based models and attention-based models.

 ### Some AR Results on ImageNet
 - Download pre-trained models here: